-This is a favorite dish for Christmas morning in my house.
-I like to make it on Christmas Eve and leave it in the fridge overnight.
-In the morning, I pop it in the oven let it cook while we open gifts.
-It's ready to eat when we are.
-I’ve also served it to overnight guests on New Year’s morning.
-When I’m having guests for breakfast, I’ll double the recipe.
-It’s goes well with roasted potatoes, sautéed greens, and strong, hot tea.
+Vegan Frittata is a favorite dish for holiday breakfasts in my house.
+I like to assemble it the it the night before and leave it in the fridge overnight.
+In the morning, I pop it in the oven let it cook while I enjoy a cup of tea.
+It's ready to eat when I am!
+It pairs perfectly with home fries or roasted potatoes.

 Vegan Tofu Frittata